PHP-DI/Zend-Expressive-Bridge/README.md

 The easiest way to use PHP-DI with Zend Expressive, seems to:

- - assemble the Dependency Injection Container using some default definition files
+ - use the Dependency Injection Container Builder provided by this library using some default definition files
+ - add your own Dependency Definitions to the Container Builder
- - use the DIC to get the Zend Expressive Application
+ - use the Dependency Injection Container to fetch the Zend Expressive Application
  - run the Application

-Index.php
+## In your ```./public/index.php```

 ```php

 <?php
 // Delegate static file requests back to the PHP built-in WebServer
 if (php_sapi_name() === 'cli-server'
     && is_file(__DIR__ . parse_url($_SERVER['REQUEST_URI'], PHP_URL_PATH))